zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 > SSR typically gets you a faster First Meaningful Paint.
 That's great for perceived performance, but for libraries / frameworks that recreate the DOM virtually, TTI seems to be pushed back, sometimes a long way.
 I guess the diffing of real DOM to make VDOM is more expensive than starting fresh?

 The Progressive Booting section (to me) reads as the precursor to [Islands architecture](https://jasonformat.com/islands-architecture/) _(August 11, 2020)_, with a special call in both this and the Islands architecture post to make more use of `requestIdleCallback` in frameworks, which as far as I could tell is [not included with React 18](https://github.com/facebook/react/issues/21662#issuecomment-859671432) (with or without Suspense).

+## {{ "18 Aug 2017" | timePosted }} ago

+React’s open source license (with a patent clause) was classified by the Apache Software Foundation as a Category-X (read: problematic) license, meaning that it could not be used for Apache.org projects.

+The React team at Facebook [posts an explanation doubling down on their licensing choice](https://code.facebook.com/posts/112130496157735/explaining-react-s-license/).

+One month after Facebook’s post, Matt Mullenweg (of WordPress) writes [a blog post stating that WordPress would divest from React](https://ma.tt/2017/09/on-react-and-wordpress/) in large in-progress projects Calpyso and Gutenberg.

+Facebook [reversed the decision](https://ma.tt/2017/09/facebook-dropping-patent-clause/) (for React v16) a few days later.

 ## {{ "24 Oct 2017" | timePosted }} ago